Grants and Funding Opportunities

 Department of Homeland Security

-Homeland Security National Training Program-Closed Aug.15, 2022
+Homeland Security National Training Program-Closed Aug.16, 2024

-Through its Continuing Training Grants (CTG) program, the Department of Homeland Security Fiscal Year (FY) 2022 Homeland Security National Training Program (HSNTP) plays an important role in the National Preparedness System.
-The CTG program supports building, sustaining, and delivering core capabilities through the development and delivery of training to achieve the National Preparedness Goal, which is “a secure and resilient Nation with the capabilities required across the whole community to prevent, protect against, mitigate, respond to, and recover from the threats and hazards that pose the greatest risk.” the CTG program provides funding for eligible applicants to support and target training solutions for state, local, tribal, and territorial (SLTT) partners, supporting the FY 2022 CTG NOFO objective of the National Preparedness System to facilitate an integrated, whole community, risk-informed, capabilities-based approach to preparedness.
-The Fiscal Year 2022 CTG program’s purpose is to address specific threats and gaps
+Through its Continuing Training Grants (CTG) program, the Department of Homeland Security Homeland Security National Training Program (HSNTP) plays an important role in the National Preparedness System.
+The CTG program supports building, sustaining, and delivering core capabilities through the development and delivery of training to achieve the National Preparedness Goal, which is “a secure and resilient Nation with the capabilities required across the whole community to prevent, protect against, mitigate, respond to, and recover from the threats and hazards that pose the greatest risk.” the CTG program provides funding for eligible applicants to support and target training solutions for state, local, tribal, and territorial (SLTT) partners, supporting the FY 2024 CTG NOFO objective of the National Preparedness System to facilitate an integrated, whole community, risk-informed, capabilities-based approach to preparedness.
+The FY 2024 CTG program’s purpose is to address specific threats and gaps through the development and delivery of learning solutions and facilitate a national whole community approach to focus on the challenges with the greatest impact on the Nation’s preparedness.
+FEMA, through CTG recipients, will concentrate on developing training to address national priorities while considering the challenges presented by a pandemic environment.
+The maximum grant amount is $5.4 million.
+Eligible applicants include:

 City or township governments